risk-first/website/Evaluating-Risk.md

 Let's look at a quick example to see how this could work out.
 Let's say you had the following risks:

-- Risk **A**, which will cost you £50 in 5 day's time.
+- Risk **A**, which will cost you £50 in 5 days' time.
-- Risk **B**, which will cost you £70 in 8 day's time.
+- Risk **B**, which will cost you £70 in 8 days' time.

+![Net Present Risk, 6% Discount Rate](images/numbers/npr1.png)

 Which has the biggest NPR?
 Well, it depends on the discount rate that you apply.
-Let's assume we are discounting at 6% per _day_.
-A graph of the discounted risks looks like this:
+The graph above  assumes we are discounting at 6% per _day_.

-![Net Present Risk, 6% Discount Rate](images/numbers/npr1.png)

 On this basis, the biggest NPR is **B**, at about £45.
-If we increase the discount factor to 20%, we get a different result:

 ![Net Present Risk, 20% Discount Rate](images/numbers/npr2.png)

-Now, risk **A** is bigger.
+However, the graph above increases the discount factor to 20% and we get a different result:  Now, risk **A** is bigger.

 Because this is _Net_ Present Risk, we can also use it to make decisions about whether or not to mitigate risks.
 Let's assume the cost of mitigating any risk _right now_ is £40.
 Under the 6% regime, only Risk **B** is worth mitigating today, because you spend £40 today to get rid of £45 of risk (today).